TheOGChips/tsudoku/README.md

 >`$ sudo apt install build-essential libncurses-dev curl`

->\- For `rustc` and `cargo`, follow the instructions at the official Rust website here: https://www.rust-lang.org/tools/install .
+>\- For `rustc` and `cargo`, follow the [instructions](https://www.rust-lang.org/tools/install) at the official Rust website.
 The standard installation will work just fine for installing `tsudoku`.
 Follow the instructions after installing for sourcing `cargo` in the current terminal shell (closing out of the terminal and starting a new instance should also work).

 NOTE: Source your shell's RC file to allow running *tsudoku* in the current shell instance.